Generative Action Tell-Tales: Assessing Human Motion in Synthesized Videos: Additional Experiments

-\textbf{Sensitivity to temporal distortions.} We measure whether the learned embedding space and metrics are temporally sensitive.
+We measure whether the learned embedding space and metrics are temporally sensitive.
 For this, we apply controlled temporal corruptions to unseen real videos as done on training data (Sec.~\ref{sec:objective}).
 We describe each perturbation below:

 \begin{itemize} \item \textbf{Shuffle}: randomly reorders a portion of frames, breaking local motion continuity.
 Severity controls the number of shuffled frames: 0.1 shuffles 10\% of frames, while 1.0 shuffles all frames in the window.